 - Continue the awareness that issues such as distance learning, dual enrollment, alternative certification models, etc. are multi-faceted and inter-related concepts that cannot be viewed in isolation from one another.

-- Continued involvement in the implementation of Graduation Matters Montana and Montana Content standards.
+- Continued involvement in the implementation of the Montana Content standards.

 Other CSPAC Activities: